Lifestyle modifications

 There is extensive safety data for sumatriptan.
 Occasional use of other triptans is believed to be safe.

-Triptans have traditionally not been recommended in hemiplegic migraines and migraine with other severe auras due to concern about stroke.
+Hemiplegic migraine can mean many things – sometimes a genetic condition with frequent stroke like attacks and seizures, and sometimes just migraine with severe auras.
+Triptans have traditionally not been recommended in hemiplegic migraines due to concern about stroke.
 In practice, the risk is low but it makes sense to wait with the triptan until the aura starts to resolve, and instead take Aspirin 900 mg at the onset of the aura.
-Discuss with neurology if needed.
+If the more severe genetic form is suspected, refer to neurology.

 Oral Preventative medication